jessemiller/HamlPy/readme.md

 	</div>

-The main difference is instead of interpretting Ruby, or even Python we instead can create Django Tags and Variables
+The main difference is instead of interpreting Ruby, or even Python we instead can create Django Tags and Variables

 	%ul#atheletes
 		- for athelete in athelete_list